 The system is designed for real enterprise infrastructure: Salesforce with governor limits, Jira with all its workflow complexity, Confluence as a living documentation target.
 Most agent demonstrations run in isolation.
 This one operates where the constraints are real and the consequences matter.

 This architecture didn't emerge in isolation.
-It synthesizes ideas from Andrej Karpathy (Software 2.0, LLM OS), Boris Cherny (context engineering as the core discipline), Program-Aided Language Models (PAL) (structured reasoning through code), and Demis Hassabis (systems that learn from experience, not just data).
+It synthesizes ideas from Ashwin Gopinath / Sentra (Company Brain — substrate & lens vocabulary), Andrej Karpathy (Software 2.0, LLM OS — memory is the file system), Boris Cherny (context engineering as the core discipline), and Program-Aided Language Models (PAL) (structured reasoning through code).
+The deeper lineage runs through UXF / ASO26 / EDR at Macmillan Learning, where the substrate-vs-lens pattern shipped in production years before Sentra named it.
 The key insight: most agentic systems bolt memory onto agents as an afterthought.
-We built memory as the foundation and agents as the consumers.
+We built the substrate as the foundation, declared lenses as the role-shaped filter, and added frames as the transient layer Sentra and others don't ship.

 The thread through my career: designing technology systems that help organizations understand their customers, make better decisions, and operate more intelligently.
 The actors have changed over 25 years.
 The architecture thinking hasn't.